Robin Hawdon: Writing

 His straight play, God And Stephen Hawking, based on Hawking’s life and his best-selling book A Brief History of Time, toured the UK in 2000 starring Robert Hardy and Stephen Boxer.

+His thriller, Revenge, starring Fiona Fullerton and Patrick Mower, toured the UK in 2020-23, and his adaptation of Kingsley Amis's Booker Prize winner, "The Old Devils" toured Britain and the USA in 1989' (nominated for the John Barrymore award).